Hero image

 Moving to Spain Checklist

-1. Apply for an NIE number
+1. Applying for an NIE number

 British citizens who relocate to Spain are required to register within the province of their new home and to obtain an NIE number (Registration Number for Foreigners).
 The latter is necessary for many procedures (working, acquiring real estate, opening a bank account, registering your car, etc.).